Assessing Global HIV Targets in PEPFAR Countries: A Dashboard

 HIV Incidence-to-Mortality Ratio:

 The HIV incidence-to-mortality ratio (IMR) is the ratio of the number of new HIV infections to the number of people infected with HIV who die (from any cause).
-PEPFAR’s definition of epidemic control is when the HIV incidence-to-mortality ratio target is greater than one.
+PEPFAR’s definition of epidemic control is when “the total number of new HIV infections fall below the total number of deaths from all causes among HIV-infected individuals.”
 When the incidence-to-mortality ratio is greater than one, or when there are more new infections than deaths, the size of the population of people living with HIV grows; when it is less than one, the size of the population shrinks.12 It is important to note that using the incidence-to-mortality ratio by itself may not paint a complete picture, since having an incidence-to-mortality ratio below one is possible with high levels of mortality.
 Consequently, PEPFAR has noted that decreases in the incidence-to-mortality ratio must also occur within the context of treatment coverage that is greater than 70%.13

 HIV INCIDENCE-BASED TARGETS